 Ormon remained connected to education.
 A segment of her teaching on public speaking was published by Cambridge University, an ivy league school in the United Kingdom, in Cambridge English Empowerment C1 Students Book.

 After spending years reporting, she transitioned into the editing and publishing industry.
 Jeff Goins, a national best-selling author, chose Ormon as a top reviewer for his book You Are a Writer.
 She edited Renovatum, a poetry collection and memoir by Dominique A. Evans, and Natalie Brenner’s best-selling book This Undeserved Life.
 Additionally, Ormon went to author her own book: God in Your Morning.

 In 2017, she was accepted as a member of the International Association for Professional Writers and Editors (IAPWE), and has been invited to speak on leadership, publishing, and communication.

 Presently, Ashley works as a freelancer, but loves to give back.
 Her past work includes charity campaigns for which she has organized: St. Jude Children’s Hospital Art for Kids, Letters for Troops campaign, Spreading Joy Corp.
 Back to School, and work at the award-winning nonprofit For Black Girls.
-Recently, she was invited to sit as a board member at Fill My Cup!, an adult literacy nonprofit, and is the marketing and public relations director at Team Richardson Foundation in Charlotte, NC.
+Recently, she was invited to sit as a board member at Fill My Cup!, an adult literacy nonprofit, and is the marketing and public relations director at Team Richardson Foundation.